 j) Motion Graphics Designer: Combine graphic design and animation to create visually appealing and dynamic motion graphics for various purposes, including commercials, presentations, and digital content.

 k) Game Animator: Focus on creating animations for video games.
-Game animators work closely with game designers to bring characters and environments to life within the gaming experience.
+Game animators work very closely with game designers to bring characters and environments to life within the gaming experience.

 l) Animation Director: Oversee and coordinate the entire animation process, ensuring that the creative vision is realised.
 Animation directors work on high-level decision-making and often have managerial responsibilities.